AdobeDocs/adobe-io-events/src/pages/guides/amazon_eventbridge/index.md

 ## Adobe I/O Events & AWS Eventbridge - VIP Program

 You can sign up for the VIP program [here](https://forms.office.com/r/FvkPuSvqQ9).
-If you have questions or want to learn more about our VIP Program, please send us an email to **Email:** Grp-CloudIntegration-Dev@adobe.com
+If you have questions or want to learn more about our VIP Program, please send us an email to Grp-CloudIntegration-Dev@adobe.com

 ## Getting Started